 Big data can originate in many industries.
 Big data is also created by social networks.
 Collecting big data is relatively easy, and storing it is relatively inexpensive, especially in the cloud.
 The cloud also offers huge computing resources that can be used to analyze the big data.

 Social networks are communications networks.
 The enterprise, with a much smaller number of internal social network users than the public social networks like Facebook, is still generating big data, and enterprises should therefore consider what to collect and how to use the collected data to improve their internal operations.
-Analyzing internal social networks can provide business intelligence that was not formerly available.

 There are three parts to the big data environment:

 * The individuals that are members of the social network deposit data into some repository.
 This is deliberately or automatically accomplished.

 * The repository, which is most likely part of the enterprise, either on premises or in the cloud, is where the big data analysis occurs.

 * The big data analysis produces intelligence that is fed back to the enterprise and/or individuals.